 Care under the CIW Regulation and Inspection Act.
 The residents within the Care Homes rated the overall quality of the service received within care homes as Great (this is calculated through a NPS metric) Within Leisure services we undertake a NPS Customer Satisfaction survey.
 We survey 6,000 housing tenants as part of our grant conditions in respect of the Welsh Government MRA application and Grant which has shown that 77% of respondents were satisfied with the Service overall.
 We undertake an annual staff survey within the department calculated through a NPS metric and his showed our overall score as Good.
 We hold an Improvement Board regarding Housing Needs on a weekly basis.
-We hold an Improvement Board regarding Housing Needs on a weekly basis.
-We hold an Improvement Board regarding Housing Needs on a weekly basis.
-We hold an Improvement Board regarding Housing Needs on a weekly basis.
-We hold an Improvement Board regarding Housing Needs on a weekly basis.
-We hold an Improvement Board regulated by commissioned audit feedback.
+We have CIW feedback and Wales Audit feedback and locally commissioned audit feedback.
 The following ensure that we govern our services appropriately.
-We produce a Director's Annual Report ensuring a self-assessment of Social Services functions which is audited by the Care Inspectorate Wales We have a Corporate Safeguarding Board regulated by Wales Audit Office and Regional Safeguarding Board is regulated by CIW and Welsh Government where by a governance structure has oversight of policies and procedures.
-During 2021/22 Internal Audit reviewed Safeguarding in O Children's Services - arrangements were found to be acceptable and Audit Services - findings to be concluded Performance Management Framework and scheduled dedicated Performance focused meetings Integrated Executive Group along with the Health Board Trade Union Meetings Commissioning and Programme Group Recruitment and Reten Provide regular reports to scrutiny and Addit Committee.
-Regular consultation is undertaken with staff, service users and tenants.
-We undertake a consultation for the Welsh Government on Social Services functions and survey residents and service users in Care Homes and Home Care under the CIW Regulation and Inspection Act.
+3 governance is effective for We produce a Director's Annual Report ensuring a self-assessment of Social securing the Services functions which is audited by the Care Inspectorate Wales above We have a Corporate Safeguarding Board regulated by Wales Audit Office and Regional Safeguarding Board is regulated by CIW and Welsh Government where by a governance structure has oversight of policies and procedures.
+During 2021/22 Internal Audit reviewed Safeguarding in o Children's Services - arrangements were found to be acceptable o and Adult Services - findings to be concluded Performance Management Framework and scheduled dedicated Performance focused meetings Integrated Executive Group along with the Health Board Trade Union Meetings Commissioning and Programme Group Recruitment and Retention SMT/DMT/CMT/Scrutiny/Full Cabinet/Website Cabinet Member - Outstanding Team Award -Supervision/Appraisals / 1 to 1s Welsh Language Board Llesiant Delta Wellbeing Board National Meetings - ADSS Cymru/AWASH/Public Service Board Regular meeting with Welsh Government, Hywel Dda Health Board and various bodies for relevant services such as Sport Wales for Leisure Services.
+Corporate Governance Group Business Planning and Risk Management Provide regular reports to Scrutiny and Audit Committee.
+Duty to Consult Regular consultation is undertaken with staff, service users and tenants.
+Consultation on We undertake a consultation for the Welsh Government on Social Services assessment of performance? functions and survey residents and service users in Care Homes and Home Care under the CIW Regulation and Inspection Act.
 Within Leisure services they undertake a NPS Customer Satisfaction survey.
 We regularly survey our tenants within our Housing Division.
 We monitor compliments and complaints within the department.
 Monthly meeting with CIW on our statutory function as well as Estyn linked with Children Services.